 The Ultimate Roadmap to Wellness

 While it might seem difficult at first to refrain from giving free advice, discovery coaching significantly increases your odds of signing up new clients.
-Perhaps the most important benefit of all is that you get to learn what their expectations are and what they hope to achieve at the end of the process.
+Perhaps the most important benefit of all is that you get to learn what they hope to achieve at the end of the process.

 That way, you can chart out a clear road map to help them get to where they want to be.
 The more discovery sessions you have, the better you’ll become at converting potential leads into paying clients.